Michael Joseph Morris, Youngstown, Ohio

 A Memorial Service will be held at 11:00 a.m. on Saturday, October 2, 2021 at Lake Park Cemetery Chapel, 1459 East Midlothian Boulevard, Youngstown, OH 44502.
 A luncheon will follow the service.

-Arrangements are handled by Cremation & Funeral Service by Gary S. Silvat.
+Arrangements handled by Cremation & Funeral Service by Gary S. Silvat, Inc.

 To send flowers to the family or plant a tree in memory of Michael Joseph Morris, please visit our floral store.